Seventh-day Adventist Church: Membership

 The Seventh-day Adventist Church is one of the world's fastest-growing organizations, primarily from membership increases in developing nations.
 Today much of the church membership reside outside of the United States, with large numbers in Africa, Asia and Latin America.
 Every 30.33 seconds a new member is baptized into one of the 13 divisions of the Seventh-day Adventist Church.

 In 2006, over 25 million people worshiped weekly in Seventh-day Adventist churches around the world.
 In 2011, it was reported that the Seventh-day Adventist Church was the fastest-growing church in the United States.
-Released data showed the membership growing by 2.5% in North America, a rapid clip for this part of the world, where many Christian denominations are declining.
-On the churches 150th anniversary in April 2013, there were over 17,000,000 members.
+Released data showed the membership growing by 2.5% in North America, a rapid clip for that part of the world, where many Christian denominations are declining.
+On the church’s 150th anniversary in April 2013, there were over 17,000,000 members.
 In 2013, it was reported that the church lost one in three members over a fifty year period.
-Every one hundred people the church gains, it loses forty-three members.
+For every 100 people the church gains, it loses 43 members.
 The reason why people leave the church is because of marital issues and unemployment.
 In 2015, the church was the most racially diverse denomination in the United States.
 The ratio was 37 percent white, 32 percent black, 15 percent Hispanic, 8 percent Asian and 8 percent another or mixed.
 In 2017, the church had members in almost every country and territory in the world, except for Brunei, Comoros, Djibouti, Falkland Islands, Iran, Jersey, Maldives, Monaco, Somalia and Tokelau.
-In 2019 the Seventh-day Adventist Church had 21,000,000 baptized members around the world.
+In 2019, the Seventh-day Adventist Church had 21,000,000 baptized members around the world.

 In 2020, church officials reported the lowest membership increase in 16 years, due to the COVID-19 pandemic.
-The Seventh-day Adventist Church added only 803,000 members, the last time membership dropped below 1 million was in 2004.
+The Seventh-day Adventist Church added only 803,000 members, the last time annual membership growth dropped below 1 million was in 2004.
 In 2021, the Seventh-day Adventist Church had 1.2 million members worshiping in Canada and the United States.

+In July 2025, church membership was 23,000,000 when Erton Köhler was elected the new president of the General Conference.